overblog/GraphQLBundle/docs/annotations/arguments-transformer.md

 }
 ```

-When this Input is used in a mutation, the Symfony service `overblog_graphql.input_builder` is called in order to transform the received array of data into a `UserRegisterInput` instance using a property accessor.
+When this Input is used in a mutation, the Symfony service `overblog_graphql.arguments_transformer` is called in order to transform the received array of data into a `UserRegisterInput` instance using a property accessor.
 Then the `validator` service is used to validate this instance against the configured constraints.
 The mutation received the valid instance.